 - 8.1 A complainant who is dissatisfied with the manner in which a complaint has been handled or with its outcome must refer the matter to the student ombudsman in writing within ninety (90) days of the incident in question. - 8.2 When the student ombudsman receives a complaint, they must contact the secretary general to verify that the complainant has exhausted the corrective measures prescribed in this by-law before proceeding. - 8.3 The student ombudsman may, upon summary examination, dismiss a complaint if, in their opinion, it is frivolous, vexatious or made in bad faith. - 8.4 The student ombudsman may also refuse or cease to examine a complaint if they have reasonable cause to believe that intervening would clearly serve no purpose or if the length of time having elapsed between the date of the event that gave rise to the dissatisfaction of the complainant and the date on which the complaint was filed makes it impossible to examine the complaint. - The student ombudsman must refuse or cease to examine the complaint upon becoming aware or being informed that it concerns a fault or an act for which a complaint has been filed with the Minister under section 26 of the Education Act.
-In such a case, they must inform the complainant and the secretary general. - The student ombudsman may require the cooperation of any staff member of the school board whose expertise is considered necessary.
+In such a case, they must inform the complainant and the secretary general. - 8.6 The student ombudsman may require the cooperation of any staff member of the school board whose expertise is considered necessary.
 The student ombudsman should advise the secretary general, who is responsible for facilitating such assistance.
-The student ombudsman may also call on an outside expert, with the authorization of the Council of Commissioners.
+The student ombudsman may also call on an outside expert, with the authorization of the Council of Commissioners. - 8.7 Within thirty (30) days of referral of a complaint, the student ombudsman must give the Council of Commissioners and the secretary general an opinion on the merits of the complaint and recommend any appropriate corrective measures.
+They will also inform the complainant, in writing, that their opinion was submitted to the Council of Commissioners.